-When a parent has the ability to earn income, but is not earning up to his or her ability, you may use the parent's "imputed income" to calculate child support.
+When a parent has the ability to earn income but is not earning up to their ability, you may use the parent's "imputed income" to calculate child support.
 Imputed income is the income the parent has the ability to earn.